emory-courses/computational-linguistics/docs/syllabus.md

 * Contact: _firstname.lastname_@emory.edu
 * Instructors get too many emails daily.
 Please use [Issues](issue_guidelines.md) for questions and comments that can be shared publicly and use emails for private matters only.

 ## Grading

-* 9 take-home quizzes: 50%
+* 1+9 topical quizzes: 50%
 * Project proposal: 20%
 * Final project: 30%
-* You will work in groups for project proposals and final projects.
-Everyone in each group will receive the same grade for the project.
 * Your work is governed by the [Emory Honor Code](http://catalog.college.emory.edu/academic/policies-regulations/honor-code.html).
 Honor code violation (e.g., copies from any source including your colleagues and internet sites) will be referred to the [Emory Honor Council](http://college.emory.edu/oue/current-students/honor-council.html).
 * Excuses for exam absence/reschedule and other serious personal events (health, family, personal related, etc.) that affect course performance must be accompanied by a letter from the [Office of Undergraduate Education](http://college.emory.edu/home/administration/office/undergraduate/).

-## Take-home Quizzes
+## Topical Quizzes

-* One take-home quiz will be assigned for every topic to check if you are keeping up with the materials.
+* One quiz will be assigned for every topic to check if you keep up with the materials.
 * Quizzes must be submitted individually.
 Discussions are allowed; however, your work must be original.
-* Quizzes are due by the beginning of the classes.
-Late submissions within a week will be accepted with the grading penalty of 15%, and will not be accepted once the solutions are discussed in class.
+* Late submissions within a week will be accepted with the grading penalty of 15%, and will not be accepted once the solutions are discussed in class.

 ## Project Proposal